Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 There are hundreds of different types of sensors, measuring and detecting all sorts of things.

-68. What is a Computer?
+68. What Is a Computer?

 A computer is a system used to process data.
 The earliest computers were huge, took up a whole room of space, weighed tons, consumed a huge amount of electricity and cost thousands and thousands of dollars.
 These computers were specially designed to do calculations for the army and for solving secret codes.
 A laptop computer is thousands of times more powerful than these first computers.
 Originally computers were designed to just perform mathematical calculations (just like we now use a scientific calculator), or store records of data such as names and addresses.
 However computers are now used to do a multitude of different tasks like image processing, word processing, displaying Internet webpages and computer aided design (CAD).
 We interact with some computers using a keyboard and mouse or touchscreen.
 Other computers are built into systems or machines and can interact with sensors and provide output to control the machine or system.
+In your home you have lots of these special purpose computers called microcontrollers.
+They are used in devices like washing machines, burglar alarms and TVs.

-69. What is a Ton?
+69. What Is a Ton?

 A ton is a measurement of weight.
 It means different things in different countries.
 In the United States, a ton is 2000 pounds (short ton).
 In the United Kingdom, a ton is 2240 pounds (long ton) .
 The tonne is a metric measurement and that tonne is 1000 kg.
 A cube of water with sides one metre long, weighs one metric tonne.